Hearty breakfast of oatmeal, eggs, coffee cake. Energy restored. Good pace. Destination: Lakes of the Clouds hut.

 The valleys below were still bright, but we had lost the sun and would not see it again until we were downward bound.
-We were isolated among mists and rocks.
+We were isolated, alone among mists and rocks.

-Still, the rocky terrain was not being kind to aging knees and ankles.
-We’d probably still be eating wild blueberries and taking pictures if the skies hadn’t looked so threatening.
+Still, the rocky terrain was not kind to aging knees and ankles.
+We’d probably still sitting around and eating wild blueberries and taking pictures if the skies hadn’t looked so threatening.

 Idly, we wondered if the gnarly old pines and crags would be adequate storm shelters.